Félix Rigau Carrera: Historical flights

-Rigau Carrera piloted his first flight in Puerto Rico, flying out of Camp Las Casas, the exact area where Residencial Las Casas is currently located, becoming the first Puerto Rican pilot to do so.
-At the time, the area was used by the military as an air base and it was also Puerto Rico's first commercial airport, and Rigau Carrera was allowed to perform his historic flight from the air field.
-Rigau Carrera then started using the air base frequently, for exhibition flights and to carry paying passengers on sightseeing trips.
+Rigau Carrera piloted his first flight in Puerto Rico out of Camp Las Casas, where Residencial Las Casas is now, becoming the first Puerto Rican aviator.
+At the time, the area was used by the military and as Puerto Rico's only commercial airport.
+Rigau Carrera used the air base frequently, for exhibitions and sightseeing flights with passengers.
 He became a national hero in Puerto Rico during the 1920s, traveling to many Puerto Rican cities by air.
 The local town people celebrated his landings with live music and fireworks and he became known as "The Eagle of Sabana Grande".

-In 1931, Rigau Carrera was given a license by San Juan's mail system authority to deliver mail via air mail throughout the island, becoming the first pilot to fly on air mail carrying duties in Puerto Rico.
-Rigau Carrera then established a system similar to the one used by the airlines today, where he would fly people from one point of the island to another, with paying customers on board.
-Not all of his career went without problems, as Rigau Carrera almost lost his life during flights twice, once in San German and another time in Guanica.
+In 1931, Rigau Carrera was given the first license by San Juan authorities to deliver air mail throughout the island.
+He then established a system like that used by airlines today, flying passengers from town to town.

+Rigau Carrera almost lost his life during flights twice, once in San German and another time in Guanica.